franklinobasy/franklinobasy/README.md

 # 👋🏾, I'm Franklin Obasi
 ### I am currently pursuing A Software Engineering Programme at ALX School.
-- 🦾 I'm currently working on projects that will enhance my **Linux shell 💻 skills**.
-- 🧮 I am also learning how to code **C, and low-level programs work**.

 ### Who Am I? 😎😎
 - I am a lazy **Python🐍 Developer**.
 I love exploring shorter ways of writing codes!🤪